RESOStandards/transport/web-api-add-edit.md

 >
 >A preference of return=representation requests that the service invokes the request and returns the modified entity.
 The service MAY apply this preference by returning the successfully modified resource in the body of the response, formatted according to the rules specified for the requested format.
 In this case the service MAY include a Preference-Applied response header containing the return=representation preference.

+## Error Responses
+The [OData "4.01" specification](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358908) outlines the JSON format of the error response body as follows:

+> The representation of an error response body is format-specific.
+It consists at least of the following information:
+>
+>·         code: required non-null, non-empty, language-independent string.
+Its value is a service-defined error code.
+This code serves as a sub-status for the HTTP error code specified in the response.
+>
+>·         message: required non-null, non-empty, language-dependent, human-readable string describing the error.
+The Content-Language header MUST contain the language code from [RFC5646] corresponding to the language in which the value for message is written.
+>
+>·         target: optional nullable, potentially empty string indicating the target of the error, for example, the name of the property in error.
+>
+>·         details: optional, potentially empty collection of structured instances with code, message, and target following the rules above.
+>
+>·         innererror: optional structured instance with service-defined content.
+>
+> Service implementations SHOULD carefully consider which information to include in production environments to guard against potential security concerns around information disclosure.

+**Note**: RESO Certification requires the `details` array to be present in the error response, though optional in the OData specification above, in order to provide usability for interactive clients which need to know the affected fields and their corresponding error messages.
+The `target` and `message` fields are therefore also required in `details`.

+Examples of the error response format are shown in the following sections.

 ## Create Action
-This section shows requests and responses for creating records.
+This section outlines requests and responses for creating records.

-The [OData Service Root](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#_Toc31360927) in the following examples is assumed to be `https://api.reso.org`.
+The [OData Service Root](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#_Toc31360927) used in this document is assumed to be `https://api.reso.org`.
+This will vary between providers and systems.

 ### Create Action Succeeds
-There are two possible requests and responses when creating data depending on whether returning the _representation_ is supported and requested.
+There are two successful request and response formats depending on whether the server supports returning the created record in the response body.

 #### Create Action with `return=representation`
 A client can request that the current representation of a record be returned upon creation.

-This is done with a request header value of `Prefer: return=representation`.
+This is done by using the `Prefer: return=representation` request header.

 **REQUEST**

 ```
 POST https://api.reso.org/Property
   OData-Version: 4.01
-  Content-Type: application/json;odata.metadata=minimal
+  Content-Type: application/json
   Accept: application/json
   Prefer: return=representation
 ```